 After any extended period of closure there may be water-quality issues that emerge when you return, reopen your business and begin using water again.

 On March 16, 2020 the City and County of San Francisco issued a Public Health Order requiring that residents stay home, with the only exception being for essential needs.
-The shelter-in-place order has been extended and remains in place until May 31, 2020.
 This order resulted in the mandatory closure of many buildings and businesses in the City.

 The closure of a building may result in significant reduction in water use throughout the building, that in turn may result in degradation in water quality.
 Water-borne bacteria may have grown in the stagnant water in your internal plumbing system.

 Important Steps to Mitigate the Impacts of the Reduction in Water Use

 - Review the flushing guidance and checklist to assist you in preparing your water system to ensure that high-quality, safe and reliable water service can be restored.